robm26/tester/setup/README.md

 aws s3api create-bucket --bucket tester-data-17837
 ```

 4. Set this bucket name in the configuration file.
-From the root folder, update the file **config.json** with the name of your new bucket, and click Save.
+From the root folder, open and update the file **config.json** with the name of your new bucket, and click Save.

+The server-side component of tester is now set.
+Let's switch gears and deploy the client App component on your laptop.
+This webapp, running on localhost:3000, will serve the charts dashboard showing the latency of your tests.

-5. Install the chart dashboard web app to your laptop.
-Open a terminal (command) prompt and clone the project repository again.
+1. From your laptop, Open a terminal (command) prompt, and clone the project repository again.

  ```
  git clone https://github.com/robm26/tester.git
  ```

 6. Next, we will install the required dependency modules (these listed in the *package.json* file).
 ```
 cd tester
 npm install
 ```

+7. Set the S3 bucket name again, this time in the client's configuration file.
+Open and update the file **config.json** with the name of your new bucket, and click Save.

-7. Launch the web app.
+8. Launch the web app.
 This will run a custom [Next.js](https://nextjs.org/) app from your laptop.
 ```
 cd app
 npm run dev
 ```
-8. Open a browser and navigate to http://localhost:3000
+1. Open a browser and navigate to http://localhost:3000

 You should see a web app in your browser called **tester**